zellwk/zellwk.com/src/posts/2020-04-09-crud-express-mongodb.md

 ### What if there are no more Darth Vadar quotes?

 If there are no more Darth Vadar quotes, `result.deletedCount` will be `0`.
-We can send a message that says tells the browser that there are no more Darth Vadar quotes to delete.
+We can send a message that tells the browser that there are no more Darth Vadar quotes to delete.

 ```javascript
 app.delete('/quotes', (req, res) => {